allordacia/macropad_midi_controller/README.md

 # Macropad Midi Controller
-Midi controller using the adafruit macropad
+A work in progress to build a Midi controller out of the adafruit macropad

+# Prerequisites
+- STEMMA QT to UART Cable
+- MIDI I/O board (or equivalent solution)

+# Libraries Used
+-